saitoshi/CodingInterviewQuestions/README.md

 ## Problem 20 - Remove duplicates from sorted array

 For a given array, sort it in increasing order and remove the duplicates from the element.

+## Problem 22 - Fibbonacci Sequence

+Write a function that print outs the n-th entry in the fibonacci series.
+The fibonacci series is an ordering of numbers where each number is the sum of the preceeding two.